Newsletter Subscribe

 Lemon juice, Olive oil, Aquafaba, Canned Chickpeas, Tahini, Garlic Cloves, Baking soda, Salt, Cumin.

-Drain the aquafaba (Liquid from the can of chickpeas) into a cup and set aside.
+Drain the aquafaba (Liquid from the chickpea can) into a cup and set aside.
 Add the chickpeas to a small pot of water and bring it to a rolling boil on high heat.
 Add one teaspoon of baking soda.
 Cook for 30 to 35 minutes.
-This step creates a creamy hummus; the baking soda helps to break down the skin of the chickpeas.
-Smash a chickpea to test if it is ready.
-Once cooked, drain the chickpeas and set them aside.

-Add the aquafaba and blend the hummus until it becomes smooth and creamy.
-Occasionally, stop and scrape up the bits on the bottom of the blender with a spoon and mix again.
-There are many variations of hummus, such as roasted red pepper hummus or sun-dried tomato hummus, for a tangier version.
-If you want more heat, consider incorporating jalapeno chili.
+Add the aquafaba and blend until the hummus is smooth and creamy.
+Occasionally, stop, scrape up the bits on the bottom of the blender with a spoon, and mix again.
+To loosen the texture, add more aquafaba and lemon juice.

 This is a vital dish in the Middle East.
-In fact, no meal is complete without the addition of it.
+In fact, no meal is complete without it.
 It is perfect for most types of grilled meats and barbecues.
-It is also exceptional inside of wraps such as Shawarma.
+It is also exceptional inside wraps, such as Shawarma.
 There are so many things that you can eat with this side dish.
+Consider serving alongside Lamb chops, Grilled Rib-eye steak, and Grilled Chicken.
+Also, make sure to incorporate some Tabbouleh and this Middle Eastern Garlic Yogurt, which is very similar to Toum.